dfk-paris/DFKV-illustrations/1_data_reconciliation/README.md

 These are usually names that are easy to reconciliate, so we find them using the `people_reconcilitation.ipynb` notebook and fill some of the blanks of the database.
 Of course, some names are still too obscure to be found in Wikidata, in which case we either add one entry to Wikidata ourselves, or if we can't find the type of person they are then we leave the column blank.

-We also do this work of reconciliation for some of the journals in the *Journal* sheet of `DFKV_Master.xlsx`, `./data/journal.xls` (TODO version), to link them with a BNF link, mainly to get familiar with the content of the database.
+We also do this work of reconciliation for some of the journals in the *Journal* sheet of `DFKV_Master.xlsx`, to link them with a BNF link, mainly to get familiar with the content of the database.